thisiscetin/textoken/README.md

 [![Dependency Status](https://gemnasium.com/manorie/textoken.svg)](https://gemnasium.com/manorie/textoken)
 [![Gem Version](https://badge.fury.io/rb/textoken.svg)](http://badge.fury.io/rb/textoken)

 Textoken is a Ruby library for text tokenization.
 This gem extracts words from text with many customizations.
-It can be used in many fields like crawling and Natural Language Processing.
+It can be used in many fields like Web Crawling and Natural Language Processing.

 ## Basic Usage